lukaszmadrzynski/Website-Update/content/pages/index.md

       - type: FeaturedItem
         title: Sustainability Leadership Programs
         tagline: ''
-        subtitle: For Middle and Highchool
+        subtitle: For Middle and High School Students
         text: >
           Master’s and PhD research at UNEP-Tongji Institute of Environment for Sustainable Development.
 Bachelor‘s degree in Chinese Studies at